 Day 4 – Kaibab to Hualapai

-A one-hour, early morning vehicle ride takes you from your hotel to an Hualapai Hilltop at 1,646m.
-From the hilltop your trek descends into a labyrinth of red sandstone formations before stopping for a quick lunch, then continuing on to trek past the awesome 80ft Navajo and 100ft Havasu waterfalls before setting up camp for the evening in a stunning setting by the falls.
+A one-hour, early morning vehicle ride takes you from your hotel to an Hualapai Hilltop at 5,400 feet (1,646 metres).
+From the hilltop your trek descends into a labyrinth of red sandstone formations before stopping for a quick lunch, then continuing on to trek past the awesome 80 feet (24 metres) Navajo and 100 feet (30 metres) Havasu waterfalls before setting up camp for the evening in a stunning setting by the falls.

 Day 5 – Hualapai to Beaver Falls